Gankare/portfolio/SpellSlingers/README.md

 ![Spellmenu](/SpellSlingers/Images/SpellMenu.gif)

 <details>
-<summary>Combolist script for the structure of all buttons in the spellmenu</summary>
+<summary>ComboList script for the structure of all buttons in the spellmenu</summary>

 ![Combolist Script](/SpellSlingers/Code/Combolist_Script.png)
 </details>